 5. Difficulty knowing what to A/B test

-A/B testing shouldn’t be a guessing game, especially when you have thousands or hundreds of thousands of dollars riding on how well your pages convert.
+A/B testing shouldn’t be a guessing game, especially when you have hundreds of thousands of dollars riding on how well your pages convert.
 With many variables as legitimate testing candidates, how do you determine which ones will produce a conversion lift?